woubuc/blog.woubuc.be/content/posts/self-documenting-code-is-a-myth/self-documenting-code-is-a-myth.md

 }
 ```

 With this, we've made the **Why** even more complete.
-We needed comments to fully document the code, but I still consider this "self-documenting".
+We needed comments to fully document the code, but this code can still be considered "self-documenting".

 ### What?
-I want to ask one last question, one asked not by Steve who has to look at this function, but rather by Tom who has to use your function in another part of the codebase: **What** is the return type of this function?
+There is one last question remaining, one asked not by Steve who has to look at your function, but rather by Tom who has to use it in another part of the codebase: **What** is the return type of this function?

 The best solution for that is type annotations.
-This will differ per language, but in Javascript there are several popular solutions.
-I've personally worked with [JSDoc comments](https://devhints.io/jsdoc), [Flow types](https://flow.org/) and [Typescript](https://www.typescriptlang.org/).
+Statically typed languages like Java, C# or Rust don't need any additional work since they require explicit type information to work.
+But dynamically typed languages like Javascript and Python don't have this luxury.
+Luckily, most of these dynamically typed languages have solutions for (optional) typing.
+Javascript even has several &mdash; I've worked with [JSDoc comments](https://devhints.io/jsdoc), [Flow types](https://flow.org/) and [Typescript](https://www.typescriptlang.org/).

-We've already tried the full JSDoc comment above, but all that's necessary to annotate the return type is an `@returns` statement:
+We've already tried the full JSDoc comment above, but all that's necessary to annotate the return type is an `@returns` statement in the comment:

 ###### JSDoc
 ```javascript